 The nave, twelve bays in length, with aisles on each side below galleries, was under construction during the time of Maurice’s successor, Bishop Richard de Belmeis the elder, in the second and third decades of the 12th century.
 A rib-vaulted ceiling above the nave was constructed in the latter 12th century.
 The west façade included a triple portal, with low flanking towers to the north and south that were used as prisons.
 A residence for the bishops was built adjoining the north-west corner of the main building.

 The impressive tower and spire above the central crossing were completed in about 1220, dominating the surrounding city and countryside.
-The tower stood about two hundred and sixty feet above the crossing floor and the spire above that two hundred and seventy four feet high, with a total height together of almost five hundred feet, or one hundred and fifty-two metres, thirty metres taller than the present dome.
+The tower stood about 260 feet above the crossing floor and the spire above that 274 feet high, with a total height together of almost 500 feet, or 152 metres, 30 metres taller than the present dome.
 Unstable from the beginning, the tower required buttresses to keep it in place.
 A chapter house was added in the angle between the nave and southern transept sometime prior to 1240.
 Despite the cathedral’s dedication in 1241 work was still continuing.

 During its construction a particular length was noted as being 57 feet by the foot of Canon Algar.
 In order to ensure its standardisation the measurement was carved into a pier-base in the nave and for at least several centuries was known as the ‘foot of St. Paul’.
 The phrase went out of use after the 15th century and the column destroyed, most likely in the Great Fire of 1666, but a foot continued as part of imperial measurements into modern times.